swatDong/Teams-Templates/function-base/ts/default/README.md

 ## Deploy to Azure

-- Provision Azure environment by running command `MODSV2 - Provision Resource`.
+- Provision Azure environment by running command `TeamsFx - Provision Resource`.
-- Deploy your project to the Azure function app by running command - `MODSV2 - Deploy Package` and select `Azure Function`.
+- Deploy your project to the Azure function app by running command - `TeamsFx - Deploy Package` and select `Azure Function`.

 ## Node version
 The runtime versions supported by Azure Functions are list [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions).
 By default, teamsfx toolkit provisions an Azure function app with function runtime version 3, and node runtime version 12.
 You can change the node version through Azure Portal.